A better way for children to learn, through nature...

 She is highly adept at using learning technologies such as digital microscopy, electronic classroom response systems ("clickers"), online course management systems, SMART classrooms, and visualization media to teach geoscience to 21st-century students, and she has been highly successful in receiving grant support for such projects.

-She received the the Outstanding College Science Teacher Award from the Mississippi Science Teachers Association, and the 2015 Outstanding Science Teacher from the Mississippi Academy of Science.
+She received the the Outstanding College Science Teacher Award from the Mississippi Science Teachers Association, the 2015 Outstanding Science Teacher from the Mississippi Academy of Science, and the 2017 Geological Society of America History and Philosophy of Geology Division Gerald M. and Sue T. Friedman Distinguished Service Award.

-Dr. Clary served as the Chair for the History and Philosophy of Geology Division of the Geological Society of America, and as a Councilor for the History of Earth Sciences Society.
+Dr. Clary served as the Chair for the History and Philosophy of Geology Division of the Geological Society of America, and as a Councilor for the History of Earth Sciences Society (HESS).
+She is the President-Elect of HESS.

-She is the Mississippi Representative for the National Earth Sciences Teachers Association, the National Association of Geoscience Teachers, and the Society for College Science Teachers, and is a member of the Advisory Board for NSTA Reports.
+She is the Mississippi Representative for the National Earth Sciences Teachers Association, the National Association of Geoscience Teachers, and the Society for College Science Teachers.

 Dr. Clary served as Chair of the Science Education section officer of the Mississippi Academy of Sciences, 2013-2014.